 The Group applies various valuation techniques that would be relevant to the specific features of the respective conditions and for which it has sufficient available inputs while trying to use at a maximum the publicly observable information, and respectively, to minimize the use of unobservable information.
-It uses the three acceptable approaches - the market approach, the income approach and the cost approach - whereas the most frequently applied valuation techniques include direct and/or adjusted quoted market prices, market comparables (analogues) and discounted cash flows, including based on capitalised rental income.
+It uses the three acceptable approaches - the market approach, the income approach and the cost approach - This is a translation from Bulgarian of the Consolidated financial statements of Sopharma Group.
+In case of divergence Bulgarian text should prevail. whereas the most frequently applied valuation techniques include direct and/or adjusted quoted market prices, market comparables (analogues) and discounted cash flows, including based on capitalised rental income.